 As far as PTC is concerned, Heppelmann said the company has many security projects on an on-going basis to ensure that the software it provides is as secure as possible.

-The company also partners with other organisations, typically system integrators, who specialise in security in the context of a specific deployment.
+The company also partners with other organizations, typically system integrators, who specialize in security in the context of a specific deployment.

 Europe’s data privacy shake-up

 “If a business wants to purchase our software to manage a fleet of trucks, and connect it to the cloud, we would bring in a system integrator with the appropriate technology and expertise,” he said.

 PTC is also a member of the Industrial Internet Consortium, which was set up in 2014 to bring together the organizations and technologies necessary to accelerate the growth of the industrial internet by identifying, assembling and promoting best practices.

 “This includes security and interoperability, and we are working with other companies such as GE and Bosch, which will deploy our technology in the context of their end-to-end systems, which they want to ensure is secure, and similarly with GE, mostly in the factory setting,” said Heppelmann.